-Your employer is not obligated to make voluntary contributions such as loans or purchase arrears payments.
+Your employer is not obligated to make voluntary contributions such as loan or purchase arrears payments or contributory group life insurance premiums.
 However, as the employee, you must continue to make these contributions, or the balances may be deemed as distributions.